psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

 you can either remove the above lines or leave them in since the code being overridden is exactly the same.

+Plugins can also patch other plugins that have been previously loaded.
+You can define entry points to module and class attributes that have been created by a previously loaded plugin and override them.